PrivateJAR/docs/docs/quickstart.md

 2. **Create a Project**: Create a project within your organization (e.g., "production")
 3. **Generate API Key**: Create an API key for your project to use in the examples below

-!!! tip "Save Your API Key"
-    Store your API key securely - it will only be shown once during creation.

 ## Step 2: Create Permissions

 Define the actions that can be performed in your application.